-- A comprehensive introduction to the principles and practice of T1 translational research
+- An introduction to the principles and practice of T1 translational research

 |Courses on the principles & practices of translational research.||Introduction to Translational Medicine|

-Watch a Pathfinder video in which ITTM co-director Mason Freeman, MD, explains T1 translational research.
+Watch a Pathfinder video in which ITTM presenter Mason Freeman, MD, explains T1 translational research.